-Every year the Louisiana Emergency Response Commission's Plans Review Committee (LERC) conducts reviews of Parish Annex H plans to determine compliance with applicable state law and to evaluate the functionality of the plan.
-During the 2013 review cycle, 16 parish plans were reviewed based upon the current checklist.
-The review checklist is designed to provide feedback to the parish regarding the full scope of planning for response to hazardous materials incidents.
-Those parishes included:
+Every year the Louisiana Emergency Response Commission's Plans Review Committee (LERC) conducts reviews of Parish Annex H or the Emergency Support Function (ESF) 10 (Hazmat) portion of their all hazards plan to determine compliance with applicable state law and to evaluate the functionality of the plan.
+During the 2014 review cycle, a total of 16 parish plans were evaluated and feedback was provided to the parish regarding the full scope of planning for response to hazardous materials incidents.